 Internship & Residency

 University of Cincinnati College of Medicine, Reproductive Endocrinology & Infertility

 Donna R. Session, M.D.

 Donna R. Session, M.D., is the Medical Director for Tennessee Fertility Institute and is an experienced fertility specialist who is board certified in Reproductive Endocrinology and Infertility.
 Dr. Session also serves as the Director of the Section of Reproductive Endocrinology and Infertility and the Director of In Vitro Fertilization (IVF) at Vanderbilt University Medical Center.
 She received her medical degree from Eastern Virginia Medical School where she was mentored by Drs.
 Howard and Georgeanna Jones, the pioneers of IVF in the USA, to pursue a career in Reproductive Endocrinology and Infertility.
-After her fellowship in Reproductive Endocrinology and Infertility at Columbia University College of Physicians & Surgeons she spent three years as a Sloane Scholar funded by the National Institutes of Health to study genes involved in reproduction.
-Dr. Session previously served as chief of the Division of Reproductive Endocrinology and Infertility at Emory University School of Medicine and program director of ART.

 Jennifer Miller, BS, BA, TS(ABB)